abytemore/composer-helper/README.md

 ```

 ## Configuration
-Add a #composer-helper.yaml# file to the root folder of your application.
+Add a **composer-helper.yaml** file to the root folder of your application.
 The content looks like:
 ```yaml
 composer-helper:
   abytemore:
     target: '/absolute/path/to/target/folder'
     link: '/absolute/path/to/symlink'
 ```
-The #target# is the folder where your package development is done (maybe "/libs"). #link# is the symlink folder, where the package, which is under development, would be installed by composer normally.
+The **target** is the folder where your package development is done (maybe "/libs"). **link** is the symlink folder, where the package, which is under development, would be installed by composer normally (maybe "/vendor/namespace/your-package").

 Extend the "scripts" section in your composer.json like this: